-Referral messaging is a proven way for you to tell new customers about your company, via the recommendations of friends and peers they trust.
-Express what you do, and why you’re the best brand to do it, through a peer recommendation.
-This, along with smart language in reaching your market – for instance, a slogan – can help your platform thrive.
+Referral messaging lets you tell prospective customers about your company, via the recommendations of peers they trust.
+It expresses what you do, and why you’re the best brand to do it, from the peer’s perspective.
+This, along with smart language that speaks to your market’s needs, can help your platform thrive.

-Refer to this article to learn about referral messaging best practices, and how you can use them to gain quality leads that will lead to better business growth.
-We’ll also cover proven examples of the referral messaging process.
+Refer to this article to learn about best practices for referral messages, and how you can use these messages to gain quality leads and achieve better business growth.
+We’ll also cover proven referral messaging examples.

 What is a referral message?